elastest/elastest.io-docs/docs/jenkins/pipeline.md

 <p></p>

 -   **Test Execution** : Finally, the tests should be executed to verify that the SUT is working correctly.
-Remember that you have to configure the Sut ip as a environment variable or pass it as a maven property due to the browsers we have used need to know where is the SUT located.
+Remember that you have to configure the Sut ip as a environment variable or pass it as a maven property so that the test and the browsers we are going to use know where the Sut is located.

 <p></p>